Here’s why case briefing is a time drain:

 HOLDING AND REASONING:

-Now, you’ve got the template, but you’re going to need to put some flesh on these bones.
+Now, you’ve got your case brief template, but you’re going to need to put some flesh on these bones.

 Nearly every case brief should include, at a minimum, the following information: